jahetzler/jahetzler.github.io/README.md

 ## R: xkcd samling map - Norwegian coast

-This is my attempt at making a sampling map with data from my thesis in the style of Randall Munroe's xkcd webcomic maps.
+This is my attempt at making a in the style of Randall Munroe's xkcd webcomic maps, this particular one is of the sampling locations used for my thesis.
 This map is made in R and utilises data from the offical Norwegian map database: [Kartkatalogen](https://www.geonorge.no/).

 - [xkcd sampling map](xkcdSamplingMap/xkcd_map.md)

 ## Master thesis: population genetics on _Orchomenella obtusa_

-This is a step-by-step guide for the bioinformatics for my master thesis.
-A population genetics study on the scavenging amphipod species _Orchomenella obtusa_ in fjords surrounding Saltstraumen (Skjerstadfjorden and Saltenfjorden).
+This is a step-by-step guide for some of the not-so-well documented bioinformatics parts for my master thesis.
+A population genetics study on the scavenging amphipod species _Orchomenella obtusa_ in fjords surrounding Saltstraumen (Skjerstadfjorden and Saltfjorden).
 Here I'm trying to determine if the sill separating the fjords are acting as a genetic barrier for the selected species (spoiler alert: it's not), by using amplicon sequences of the mitochondrial gene COI and rRNA gene 18S.

 Pipeline for COI and 18S amplicon sequence variant calling:
 Quality control, adapter trimming, mapping, quality filtering, variant calling and creating multifasta files.